Saturday, January 7, 2017

 Image courtesy of MWF

-I first met Bart DeWolf at Maine Woods Forever Roundtable meeting held at Unity College in Unity, Maine.
+I first met Bart DeWolf at the Maine Woods Forever Roundtable meeting held at Unity College in Unity, Maine.
 When Bart met me and learned of my interest in Theodore Roosevelt, Bart spoke to me of his interest in researching the trail that TR took during his 1879 trip to ascend Mount Katahdin.
 The trail most likely was through a portion of the land that was being considered for designation as a new National Monument.

 A lengthy newspaper story about climbing Mount Katahdin in 1920.
 Percival